ovebepari/ovebepari.github.io/_posts/2018-05-11-MIT-OCW-Courses-that-im-taking.md

 location: Dhaka, Bangladesh
 ---

-This post might seem useful but I've been researching a lot about CS lately and instead of bookmarking and finding the course links from the browser, I thought an article containing all the links would be good which I can share with my friends later.
+This post might not seem useful but I've been researching a lot about CS lately and instead of bookmarking and finding the course links from the browser, I thought an article containing all the links would be good which I can share with my friends later.

 * [David Jerison.
 18.01SC Single Variable Calculus.
 Fall 2010.](https://ocw.mit.edu/courses/mathematics/18-01sc-single-variable-calculus-fall-2010/)
 * [Denis Auroux.
 18.02SC Multivariable Calculus.
 Fall 2010.](https://ocw.mit.edu/courses/mathematics/18-02sc-multivariable-calculus-fall-2010/)